 Patick M. Vivier, MD, PhD, director, Hassenfeld Child Health Innovation Institute; director, interdisciplinary education programs, Brown University School of Public Health; Royce Family Associate Professor in Teaching; associate professor, pediatrics

-Stephen Scheinkoph, PhD, assistant professor, psychiatry and human behavior; assistant professor, pediatrics
+Stephen Sheinkopf, PhD, assistant professor, psychiatry and human behavior; assistant professor, pediatrics

-Daniel Moreno De Luca, MS, MSc, teaching fellow, psychiatry and human behavior
+Daniel Moreno De Luca, MD, MSc, teaching fellow, psychiatry and human behavior

 Faculty from the Hassenfeld Child Health Innovation Institute will review current approaches that researchers at Brown are taking to understand both the emergence of autism in infancy and the biological mechanisms involved in autism through the study of rare genetic variation.
 This presentation will also highlight two major autism research programs at Brown University: The Rhode Island Consortium for Autism Research and Treatment and the Hassenfeld Child Health Innovation Institute's Autism Initiative: Autism: a Precision Medicine Approach.

 Salomon Center for Teaching, Room 001, The College Green

 Race, Past and Present: Why Black Lives Matter Today

 Tricia Rose, director, Center for the Study of Race & Ethnicity in America; Chancellor's Professor of Africana Studies

 B. Anthony Bogues, director, Center for the Study of Slavery & Justice, Asa Messer Professor of Humanities and Critical Theory